 5. Check Classifieds, Social Media, Shelters for Lost Cats

-You will want to check Craigslist, Facebook, your local newspaper’s classified section for ads for a lost cat matching the description of the cat you found.
+You will want to check Craigslist, social media, your local newspaper’s classified ads for a lost cat matching the description of the cat you found.

 There are many regional Facebook groups for lost and found animals, as well as apps, that will do the same thing.
 Definitely post that you found a cat, with her picture, to these groups as well.
 You don’t know how long this cat has been lost.
 It could be days.
 It could have been years!

-Find out the local animal control and humane society shelters, and contact them, probably best by phone.
+Find out the local animal control and humane society shelters, and contact them.
 They often have a database of lost and found animals, just in case one gets brought in.
 You can report that you found a cat.
 You can also post on their Facebook Page wall, and ask them for a courtesy post.
-They might share your post about finding the cat to their followers!
+They might share your post about finding the cat to their followers.

 6. Be Persistent!